acdanciu/Proiect-Final-ITF-Danciu-Adrian-04.09.2024/README.md

 ### DDL (Data Definition Language)

-The following instructions were written in the scope of CREATING the structure of the database (CREATE INSTRUCTIONS):
+The following instructions were written with the purpose of CREATING the structure of the database (CREATE INSTRUCTIONS):

 ```
 CREATE TABLE Hoteluri (